Infineon/psoc-edge-nvidia-tao/README.md

    - For using pre-trained PeopleNet models:
      ```bash
      cd peoplenet_tao
-     jupyter notebook PeopleNet_Conversion_Notebook.ipynb
+     jupyter notebook PeopleNet.ipynb
      ```

 3. **Follow the notebook instructions** to train/optimize your models

-4. **Deploy and run** the optimized models using the provided Python implementation in the `peoplenet_tflite_demo` directory
+4. **Deploy and run** the optimized models using the provided Python implementation in the `peoplenet_tao/peoplenet_tflite_demo` directory.

 ## Workflow Overview